Leonvin/RepData_PeerAssessment1/PA1_template.md

 ### **Are there differences in activity patterns between weekdays and weekends?**

-1. **Creating a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day**
+**1. Creating a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day**

 ```r